veekooFIN/Linux-X86-Fractals/README.md

 In folder fract_in_opengl there is updated gfx opengl fractals - updated but don't work well

-In folder fract_in_sdl2 there is new gfx fractals working with SDL2
+In folder fract_in_sdl2 there is new gfx fractals working with SDL2 - works ok

 ---------------------------------------------------------------------------------------------------------------